davidmelhart/PAGAN/README.md

 Passwords are hashed and handled securely, and communication with the server uses PDO prepared statemets.

+To use the platform, set up your database following the instructions below and create a registration key on the server-side.
+At this moment this has to be done my hand through the database.
+After this, you can use the registration key to registre a new user and use the platfrom.

 The quality of the code can be improved both on the app and the server side, treat it as "research code", it functions but would require a whole deal of refactoring, which is unfortunately out of the scope of my current work.

 ## Database Setup